mlwenocur/SamsungTidyData/CodeBook.md

 * The authors also fail to mention how they are normalizing the data to range between -1 and 1, and how they are smoothing the data to compute jerk and acceleration.

 ###### Code Book variables
-The first column labeled Participant\_Activity marks which subject was performing the indicated activity.
-All other column labels inherit their meanings as explained in the features\_info.txt and README.txt files, the difference being that the postfix \_Avg indicates that the feature has been averaged over the entire 2.56 second window.
+The first two column labeled respectively Subject and Activity mark which subject performed the indicated activity.
+All other column labels inherit their meanings as explained in the features\_info.txt and README.txt files, the difference being that the postfix \_Avg indicates that the feature has been averaged over the entire 2.56 second collection window.

 **Note** when selecting features I omitted the angle data which are defined in terms of window means.
 The reason for doing this is that the angle of two means is no longer a mean or standard deviation.

-1. Participant\_Activity
+1. Subject
+2. Activity
 2. tBodyAcc\_mean\_X\_Avg
 3. tBodyAcc\_mean\_Y\_Avg
 4. tBodyAcc\_mean\_Z\_Avg